betterobjects/activeql/docs/domain-configuration/permissions.md

 ***Shadow Entity***

-GAMA uses a _convention over configuration_ approach wherever possible.
+ActiveQL uses a _convention over configuration_ approach wherever possible.
 But the 2nd part is equaly important, we can override any convention.
 And use that for a neat little trick to split access to certain attribute sets of an entity for different principal roles.

 Take a look at the following example: